The Aloe Vera is a well-known plant with many remedial properties. Read on to discover what are the uses of Aloe Vera.

 For method b) you can cut the aloe slab into pieces and blend it to make juice or you can cut it and put it in the fridge for later use.
 Store it in an airtight bowl or container and it may last for up to 7 days or so.

 How To Feel and Look Younger – Hydrate Using Aloe Gel

-Aloe gel is perfect as you can hydrate from within by drinking the juice and also moisture on the outside by applying to your hair, skin and face.
+Aloe gel is perfect as you can hydrate from within by drinking the juice and also moisture on the outside by applying it to your hair, skin and face.

 Detox.
 Make a smoothie and drink it.
-I also buy aloe vera drinks from Latin shops usually and it has small pieces of aloe gel in it.
+I also buy aloe vera drinks from Latin shops usually and it has small pieces of aloe gel in them.
 I do not take soft drinks and I find water too bland at times, so especially when I walk-exercise I carry a bottle of Aloe King drink.

 Here is the aloe drink.
 I recommend the original one.
 The new flavoured ones taste awful though it all depends on your taste.

 Mix it with yoghurt.
 I was once walking on the main road here in the city and was stopped and asked if I wanted to participate in a survey at a nearby hotel.
 They made me try various flavoured yoghurts mixed with aloe vera juice.
 The taste was a bit peculiar, a flowery taste, but the idea is good.
 I am not sure if the product is out on the market as I´ve never spotted them anywhere.
 But hey they did give me the idea to mix the aloe gel with yoghurt at home.

 Get soft and healthy-looking hydrated hair.
 Mix aloe gel with coconut oil in a blender and apply it to your hair.
 Cover with a shower cap.

 Apply it as a face mask and enjoy the skin elasticity.

 Use the gel to hydrate your hands.